dylan-lang/opendylan/documentation/library-reference/source/io/format-out.rst

 The Format-Out Module
 *********************

+.. current-library:: io
+.. current-module:: format-out

 Introduction
 ============

 The Format-Out module is a convenient repackaging of two libraries that provides a simple way to send text to the platform’s standard output stream.
-For this purpose, Format-Out uses the Format module and the Standard-IO module and defines a function `format-out`_.
+For this purpose, Format-Out uses the Format module and the Standard-IO module and defines a function :gf:`format-out`.
 The Format-Out module exports all the identifiers described in this document.
 The Format-Out module re-exports two modules, ``format`` from the Format library and ``standard-io`` from the Standard-IO library.